 eMBB, mMTC and uRLLC establish the building blocks for 5G networks to help define requirements for 5G to deliver high-speed mobile broadband (over 10 Gbps), mass deployment of low-powered IoT devices (1 million devices per km2) and extremely reliable low-latency communication (99.99% reliable).

 5G networks are not just about ultra-fast mobile broadband services, but they address various types of use cases due to the flexibility that the 5G New Radio technology offers.
 5G networks can support millimetre frequencies (over 6 GHz) as well as sub 1 GHz bands, and they can work with and without the existing 4G LTE networks.
 They are able to use these different network characteristics to facilitate use cases that have completely different requirements.
-For example, by supporting sub 1 GHz frequencies, 5G networks can address use cases where low bit rates are required, and the devices are low-powered.
-On the other extreme, by supporting over 6 GHz frequency bands, 5G can offer solutions for fixed wireless scenarios where devices have a higher power consumption but the resulting data rates are extremely high, and the latencies are ultra-low.
+For example, by supporting sub 1 GHz frequencies, 5G networks can address use cases where low bit rates are required and the devices are low-powered.
+On the other extreme, by supporting over 6 GHz frequency bands, 5G can offer solutions for fixed wireless scenarios where devices have higher power consumption, but the resulting data rates are extremely high, and the latencies are ultra-low.

 What use cases can eMBB, mMTC and uRLLC support?